Fleny113/Hexus/README.md

 ## Configuration

-By default the config file will be located in `~/.config/hexus.yaml` (If in development it will be used `~/.config/hexus.dev.yaml` instead) but you can change where the location for the Hexus file is by using the `XDG_CONFIG_HOME` environment to change the `~/.config` directory and the
+By default, the config file will be located in `~/.config/hexus.yaml` (If in development it will be used `~/.config/hexus.dev.yaml` instead) but you can change where the location for the Hexus file is by using the `XDG_CONFIG_HOME` environment to change the `~/.config` directory and the
 `XDG_STATE_HOME` environment to change the directory used (by default) for the socket and logs (defaults to `~/.local/state`)